Upper Back Care: Gentle Non-Invasive Methods

 The upper back, or thoracic spine, is the longest segment of the spine.
 It begins at the base of the neck and extends down to the abdomen, making it the most complex spinal structure.
 The thoracic spine connects the cervical spine (neck) above and the lumbar spine (lower back) below.

 The thoracic spine consists of 12 vertebrae stacked upon each other.
-Its primary role is to support and protect internal organs such as the heart, lungs, and liver.
-Additionally, it provides essential support for the neck.
+Its primary role is to maintain and protect internal organs such as the heart, lungs, and liver.
+Additionally, it provides essential care for the neck.
 While the cervical (neck) and lumbar (lower back) regions of the spine are primarily responsible for mobility, the thoracic spine is designed for stability and protection.
 The two most important roles it plays are:

-• Protects Internal Organs by Anchoring the Ribcage: The ribcage is attached to the thoracic spine, providing bony protection for vital organs like the lungs, heart, and liver.
+- Protects Internal Organs by Anchoring the Ribcage: The ribcage is attached to the thoracic spine, providing bony protection for vital organs like the lungs, heart, and liver.

-• Protects the Spinal Cord: The spinal cord, which is a continuation of the brain, is protected by the vertebrae that form the bony canal.
+- Protects the Spinal Cord: The spinal cord, which is a continuation of the brain, is protected by the vertebrae that form the bony canal.
 This critical bundle of nerve fibers controls all bodily functions and runs through this canal.

 About Your Back